Student Frequently Asked Questions

 Q: I don’t have SAT or ACT scores to submit for admissions.
 What should I do?

 A: UHV will be a test-optional institution through summer 2022.

 Q: If my high school is closed, what can I do to send in my grades and test scores?

 A: If you have any previous or current application materials, we encourage you to submit those electronically or through email to email@example.com.

 A: Yes.
 To schedule a tour, please visit the campus tours page.

 Q: Where can I find information that relates to new international students?

 A: For the latest updates, please visit www.uhv.edu/international.

 A: Yes.
 Registration is all online and will continue as normal.
-The schedule for spring 2021 is open.
+The schedule for fall 2021 is open.
 If you are having difficulty registering, please email firstname.lastname@example.org.
 If there is a hold on your account, please directly contact the office that has issued the hold for more information.